Jean Pierre Flourens: Biography

 Flourens, by destroying the horizontal semicircular canal of pigeons, noted that they continue to fly in a circle, showing the purpose of the semicircular canals.

 Flourens was chosen by Cuvier in 1828 to deliver a course of lectures on natural history at the Collège de France, and in the same year became, in succession to LAG Bosc, a member of the Institute, in the division "Economic rurale."
 In 1830 he became Cuvier's substitute as lecturer on human anatomy at the Jardin du Roi, and in 1832 was elected to the post of titular professor, which he vacated for the professorship of comparative anatomy created for him at the museum of the Jardin the same year.
 In 1833 Flourens, in accordance with the dying request of Cuvier, was appointed a perpetual secretary of the Academy of Sciences; and in 1838 he was returned as a deputy for the arrondissement of Béziers.
 In 1840 he was elected, in preference to Victor Hugo, to succeed Jean François Michaud at the French Academy; and in 1845 he was created a commander of the légion d'honneur, and in the next year a peer of France.
 In 1841, he was elected a foreign member of the Royal Swedish Academy of Sciences.

 In March 1847 Flourens drew the attention of the Academy of Sciences to the anesthetic effect of chloroform on animals.

 On the revolution of 1848 he withdrew completely from political life; and in 1855 he accepted the professorship of natural history at the Collège de France.
 He died at Montgeron, near Paris on 6 December 1867.

 Opposition to Darwinism

 Flourens was an opponent of Darwinism and criticized the idea of natural selection.
 In 1864, he authored Examen du livre du M. Darwin sur l'Origine des Espèces.
 He refuted the arguments of spontaneous generation.

-He was a creationist and defended the fixity of species.
+He was a creationist and he defended the fixity of species.
 Flourens criticized Charles Darwin for personifying nature.
 He argued that natural selection is a contradictory term as nature does not select.
 Flourens' book was never translated into English and no reviewers attempted to refute his arguments in detail.
 However, Thomas Henry Huxley took issue with his criticism of Darwinism, noting that "his objections to details are of the old sort, so battered and hackneyed on this side of the Channel, that not even a Quarterly Reviewer could be induced to pick them up for the purpose of pelting Mr. Darwin over again."